keikoproj/kubedog/README.md

 }
 ```

+#### Before and After Suite, Scenario and Step hooks

-Again, kubedog is a simple wrapper - if you want to take advantage of the hooks, you can do so by defining your own functions or calling kubedog’s functions/methods.
+Again, kubedog is a simple wrapper – if you want to take advantage of the hooks, you can do so by defining your own functions or calling kubedog’s functions/methods.

 ``` go
 func InitializeTestSuite(ctx *godog.TestSuiteContext) {